tkilper/defi-risk-lakehouse/README.md

 # DeFi Risk Lakehouse

-A production-grade data engineering portfolio project that tracks open borrow positions across **Aave V3**, **Compound V3**, and **MakerDAO** via The Graph subgraph APIs, computes health factors and collateral-at-risk, and models liquidation cascade scenarios (e.g. impact of a 20% ETH price drop on
+A production-grade lakehouse architecture that tracks open borrow positions across **Aave V3**, **Compound V3**, and **MakerDAO** via The Graph subgraph APIs, computes health factors and collateral-at-risk, and models liquidation cascade scenarios (e.g. impact of a 20% ETH price drop on